ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 {:screen: .screen}
 {:pre: .pre}

 # Configuring clusters to work with IBM COS S3 object stores
+{: #config-cluster-cos}

 {{site.data.keyword.cos_full_notm}} is a highly scalable cloud storage service, designed for high durability, resiliency and security.
-See [{{site.data.keyword.cos_full_notm}}](https://{DomainName}/docs/services/cloud-object-storage/about-cos.html).
+See [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage).

 This topic explains how to configure an {{site.data.keyword.iae_full_notm}} cluster to connect to data and applications stored an object store. {{site.data.keyword.iae_full_notm}} uses HDP’s default AWS open source object storage connectors to access data from Cloud Object Storage  when running HDFS, Hive, or Mapreduce jobs.
 However, when running Spark jobs, the system is preconfigured to use IBM’s open source Stocator libraries that offer better performance and optimization for large object reads and writes as compared to the default AWS connectors.
 See  [Stocator - Storage Connector for Apache  Spark](https://github.com/SparkTC/stocator).

-As described in [Best Practices](/docs/services/AnalyticsEngine/best-practices.html), you should use {{site.data.keyword.cos_full_notm}} as your primary data source and sink.
+As described in [Best Practices](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices), you should use {{site.data.keyword.cos_full_notm}} as your primary data source and sink.
 Apart from the data itself, the application or job binaries, for example for a Spark Python file or a Yarn application JAR, can reside in the object store.
 This way you can make your cluster stateless, giving you the flexibility to spin up {{site.data.keyword.iae_full_notm}} clusters when you need them.
-See  [Choose the right Cloud Object Storage configuration](/docs/services/AnalyticsEngine/best-practices.html).
+See  [Choose the right Cloud Object Storage configuration](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#encryption).

 ## Getting the {{site.data.keyword.cos_full_notm}} credentials